 Shared ownership schemes allow you to buy a share of the property and pay a combination of rent and mortgage.
-For example, you can own a 50% share of the property and therefore get a mortgage to cover half the property's value, and pay rent to the landlord of the remaining 50% share.
+For example, you can own a 50% share of the property by getting a mortgage to cover half the property's value, and pay rent to the housing association or landlord for the remaining 50% share.

-You are then allowed to increase your share in the property over time by taking out extra mortgage or paying for it upfront.
+You are then able to increase your share in the property over time (staircasing) by increasing your mortgage, or paying for it upfront.

 Benefits of shared ownership: